decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-09-10-provable-broadcast.md

 In the next posts, we will see how:

-1. Locked Broadcast is the core building block of [two-round-Hotstuff, 2018](https://arxiv.org/pdf/1803.05069v1.pdf).
+1. Locked Broadcast is the core building block of [two-round-Hotstuff, 2018](https://arxiv.org/pdf/1803.05069v1.pdf), see [this post](https://decentralizedthoughts.github.io/2022-11-24-two-round-HS/).
+2. Locked Broadcast is the core building block of [Linear PBFT](https://decentralizedthoughts.github.io/2022-11-20-pbft-via-locked-braodcast/).
-2. Keyed Broadcast is the core building block of [Hotstuff, 2018](https://research.vmware.com/files/attachments/0/0/0/0/0/7/7/podc.pdf).
+3. Keyed Broadcast is the core building block of [Hotstuff, 2018](https://research.vmware.com/files/attachments/0/0/0/0/0/7/7/podc.pdf).
-3. Robust Keyed Broadcast is the core building block for obtaining a [VABA, 2018](https://arxiv.org/pdf/1811.01332.pdf).
+4. Robust Keyed Broadcast is the core building block for obtaining a [VABA, 2018](https://arxiv.org/pdf/1811.01332.pdf).
 The exposition in this post is based on the *$f+1$-Provable-Broadcast* and *$4$-stage-$f+1$-Provable-Broadcast* of [VABA, 2018](https://arxiv.org/pdf/1811.01332.pdf).
+See [this post](https://decentralizedthoughts.github.io/2024-12-10-multi-world-vaba/).

+We thank Samuel Laferriere for helpful feedback on this post.

 Your thoughts and comments on [Twitter](https://twitter.com/ittaia/status/1569035923668574211?s=21&t=c8iwi-gLXT9wLT-o0wnUbQ).